 Why is it necessary to disconnect the alternator to test whether it’s defective?

-An alternator is a device that converts mechanical energy into electrical energy, typically found in a vehicle’s engine to power the lights, dashboard, and other electrical components.
-In most alternators, there is a permanent field winding that produces an electromagnetic field used to generate the electricity, and a stator that carries the field winding.
+An alternator is a device that converts mechanical energy into electrical energy, typically found in a vehicle’s engine, to power the lights, dashboard, and other electrical components.
+In most alternators, a permanent field winding produces an electromagnetic field used to generate electricity and a stator that carries the field winding.

 A malfunctioning alternator can affect the electrical system and the battery.
 Conducting a diagnostic test with the alternator can help prevent the battery from draining.

 Once the alternator is off, remove or otherwise disable the power cord when testing the alternator to prevent the battery from being overcharged.
 Be careful when trying the alternator because overcharging the battery is a possibility and can lead to the battery catching fire.

 A voltage tester is often used to determine the voltage at the battery terminal concerning alternator operation.
 When the engine is running, the voltage should be between 13.5 and 14.5 volts.
 If the voltage is lower, the alternator is not charging the battery correctly.

 What are the consequences of not testing an alternator by disconnecting the battery?